erkjbro/erkjbro/README.md

 Planning a new solo project.

 📫 How to reach me:
-Just use my e-mail.
+Just use my email.
 Check my homepage for other options.

 ⚡ Fun facts:
 I have a life outside of coding as well.
 Some of the things I enjoy include Jeeps, mountain biking, video games, walking, and custom PCs.